aws-samples/automated-language-analysis/README.md

 #### Variability
 - TTR: text-to-word ratio: ratio of distinct words in a document to the total number of words in a document.
 - MLTD: measurement of textual lexical diversity.

+#### Volume
+- Amount of words in each document
+- Most repeated nouns, adjectives, adverbs and verbs.

 ### Errors